 The City of Concord has a meter program that requires your meter to be checked periodically to be sure that you are receiving the best and most accurate services possible.
 Meters that are in need of repair will under-register rather than over register.
 The meter is driven by the water consumption; there is nothing mechanical inside the device.
 If you feel strongly that your meter is your problem area you can request a meter testing.
 The charge for the test is $50.00, if the meter fails and proves to be dysfunctional you will not be charged the fee.
 If the meter passes the test, the fee will then be added to your account.

 The City of Concord's water meters are in 100 cubic foot readings.
-Therefore to determine your usage, you may choose to convert this method to gallons.
-Use your last months usage and subtract your reading for this month, this is your monthly water usage.
-Use the usage amount and multiply by 750 (the amount of water in 100 cubic feet).
-This will give you the amount in gallons.
+You may choose to convert your usage to gallons.
+You can do this by multiplying your usage by 750 (the number of gallons in 100 cubic feet).

 For questions or concerns on your water meter, please feel free to contact: